brainhubeu/react-carousel/docs/examples/multipleSlides.md

-## Multiple items
+## Multiple slides
-You can show more than one item per page, using slidesPerPage prop.
+You can show more than one slide per page, using slidesToShow plugin.
 ```jsx render
 <Carousel
   plugins={[